caprica/vlcj-natives/README.md

 # vlcj-natives
 Native bindings to LibVlc used by the vlcj project

-Requires at least JDK 11.
+Requires at least JDK 1.8.

+This is a version of the master branch (5.0.0) vlcj-natives, but retaining compatibility with Java 1.8.

 ## Build Status